usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a node.
+Determine if the given type is an node.

 ## function isVoidType {#Type-isVoidType}